Knowing how to dress your body type is a game-changing skill when it comes to building a wardrobe. Mastering it will save you time, money and sanity.

 I created this comprehensive guide with tips and strategies for the five primary body types.

-For the sake of keeping this straightforward, I am focusing on five universally agreed-upon body types: Rectangle (sometimes called Straight), Round, Hourglass, Pear (also called Triangle), and Inverted Triangle.
+For the sake of keeping this simple, I am focusing on Rectangle (sometimes called Straight), Round, Hourglass, Pear (also called Triangle), and Inverted Triangle.

 Take Your Measurements

 For this you need a tape measure, and a calculator.

 Shoulders: Start at the tip of one shoulder wrapping the tape all the way around you.

 Bust: Pull the measuring tape taut across the fullest part of your bust and around your back.

 Waist: Measure the smallest part of your natural waist, just above the belly button.

 Hips: Start at one hip (below the hip bone) and wrap the tape measure around the largest part of your butt.

 Dressing well is about creating balance.
 Below is each body type and the mathematical formula to use to determine where you fall.
 Knowing this will make getting dressed so much easier.